krainboltgreene/lack/README.md

 Running the tests
 =================

-Testing Rack requires the bacon testing framework:
+Testing Lack requires the bacon testing framework:

     bundle install --without extra # to be able to run the fast tests